-The Appendix on general considerations addresses issues relevant for several requests while the other Appendices state the reasons for the requests for information to fulfil the requirements set out in the respective Annexes of REACH.
+The Appendix on general considerations addresses issues relevant for several requests while Appendix A states the reasons for the requests for information to fulfil the requirements set out in Annex IX of REACH.

 The Appendix entitled Observations and technical guidance addresses the generic approach for the selection and reporting of the test material used to perform the required studies and provides generic recommendations and references to ECHA guidance and other reference documents.